The Back Room of 4Net Wireless

 The "Big 4" are Verizon Wireless, AT&T, T-Mobile and Sprint.
 These companies operate the 4 largest cellular networks and the only networks that offer 'nationwide' coverage in the US.
-There are indeed good reasons to deal directly with them but if your objective is to save money, the alternative carriers on our List provide service on the same wireless infrastructure, generally at a lower price.
+There are indeed good reasons to deal directly with them but if your objective is to save money, our alternative carriers provide service on the same wireless infrastructure, generally at a lower price.
 Even that is not assured so we provide the tools to help you get the best wireless deal.

 What Is a "Network"

 The Network is the physical infrastructure of transmitters, receivers, cell sites, back hauls, switches, and all the equipment needed to connect your calls and data to sources within and outside the cellular framework.
 The Top 4 major cellular companies do not carry all of the connections in the US, but do carry the most and are set up to serve the largest number of people across the largest geographic areas.

 We have no direct relationship with the carriers shown on this site other than supplying links to them, and some offer a commission on sales.
 The inclusion or exclusion of certain suppliers may be affected by that advertiser having a marketing relationship with this site, however no payments are made for any such inclusion.